Best (and Worst) Browsers for Privacy

 Firefox has a number of add-ons to do everything from block cookies to conceal your email address for privacy.
 The browser protects against phishing attacks too.
-Overall, Mozilla’s safety features combined with the easy mainstream access make it one of the best browsers for privacy-focused users.
+Overall, Mozilla Firefox privacy is impressive for a popular browser; Mozilla’s safety features combined with easy mainstream access make it one of the best browsers for privacy-focused users.

 Epic’s built-in VPN makes it unique, even compared to other privacy-focused browsers.
 By design, it blocks all third-party ads, trackers, browser fingerprinting, and cookies.
 It claims to stop over 600 tracking attempts in an average browsing session, which is remarkable.

 The browser automatically clears your search history every time you close out the browser and still provides quick speeds – Epic’s blocking technology can load pages up to 25% faster than other browsers.
 Though Epic is not the most well-known browser, its security measures make it a great choice for all users.